jupyterlab-contrib/spellchecker/README.md

 #### Using online dictionaries

 An alternative to saving the dictionary on your own disk (or more accurately on the disk where jupyter-server is set up) is fetching the dictionaries from a remote URL.
-This requires an Internet connection to loading the dictionary (each time when you open JupyterLab or change the dictionary), but still might be useful, for example if you do not have permissions to add dictionaries in a remote JupyterHub deployment.
+This requires an Internet connection to load the dictionary (each time when you open JupyterLab or change the dictionary), and might be useful if you are not able to save dictionaries on disk (e.g. when using JupyterLab on JupyterHub configured by someone else).

 To configure the online dictionaries go to *Advanced Settings Editor* → *Spellchecker* and set `onlineDictionaries` to an array of JSON objects like in the example below: